-Observational Climate Data: We use a climate dataset from the Global Meteorological Forcing Dataset (GMFD) for Land Surface Modeling, available from the Terrestrial Hydrology Research Group at Princeton University [Sheffield et al. 2006].
+We use a climate dataset from the Global Meteorological Forcing Dataset (GMFD) for Land Surface Modeling, now available from the University of Southampton as the Princeton Global Forcing (PGF) dataset [https://hydrology.soton.ac.uk, Sheffield et al. 2006].
 This dataset blends reanalysis data with observations and is currently available at spatial resolutions of 0.25 degrees, 0.5 degrees and 1.0 degree, and temporal resolutions of 3-hourly, daily, and monthly timesteps.
 For development of the NEX-GDDP-CMIP6 dataset, we used the 0.25-degree historical daily-averaged data for maximum temperature, minimum temperature, precipitation, near-surface humidity, downwell shortwave/longwave radiation, and near-surface wind speed from 1960 to 2014.
+All processed GMFD files used for GDDPv2 can be found at D GMFD_for_GDDPv2.